How to Stop Living Paycheck to Paycheck in 8 Steps

 1. Know where your money goes

 Some people swear by budgeting.
 Others are happier just tracking their expenses.
 Whichever you prefer, make sure you can see where your hard-earned money is going, right down to the last nickel.
 Keeping a careful eye on your spending is critical to getting a grip on overspending.
+I find the best way to review your spending pattern is to list your monthly expenditures using a budget form.
+Once all of your expenditures are listed it is easier to view them and modify the spending habits.

 2. Make saving painless